neobepmat/docker-script/readme.md

 The _github-config_ folder includes all the required steps to assign a GITHUB account and configure a GIT client with a SSH pair of keys to authenticate git push & pull operations.

 The _server-cla_ includes files and notes of post installations steps executed while installing and configuring the Linux Server in CLA organization.

+The _cladb80_ includes files and notes of post installations steps executed while installing and configuring the _CLADB80_ Postgres 13 Server in CLA organization.